-During earlier years, the Bank, through one of its overseas branches, had arranged Trade Credit (Buyers Credit loans) against Letters of Undertaking (LOUs) issued by Punjab National Bank (PNB), which were subsequently alleged as fraudulent by PNB.
-Prior to this declaration by PNB, such buyer's credit loans were sold down in the secondary market by the overseas branch to various participating banks under Risk Participation Agreements.
+During earlier years, the Bank, through one of its overseas branches, had arranged Trade Credit (Buyers Credit Ioans) against Letters of Undertaking (LOUs) issued by Punjab National Bank (PNB), which were subsequently alleged as fraudulent by PNB.
+Prior to this declaration by PNB, such buyer's credit Ioans were sold down in the secondary market by the overseas branch to various participating banks under Risk Participation Agreements.
 As on 31 March, 2021, there is no funded exposure outstanding in the overseas branch pursuant to such sell down.
 PNB has repaid the aggregate amount of all LOUs due upto 31 March, 2021, pursuant to an undertaking issued to PNB, and made remittance to the overseas branch which has been passed on for onward payment to the participating banks.
-Based on the facts and circumstances of the case, internal findings and legal opinion, the Bank does not expect PNB has any valid right at this point in time, for refund by the Bank of the aggregate amount paid by PNB towards LOUs due upto 31 March, 2021.
-However, as a matter of prudence, the aggregate amount of LOUs issued by PNB to the overseas branch against which buyer's credit was extended, aggregating to ₹4,316.00 crores has been disclosed as part of Contingent Liabilities in the Balance Sheet.
+Based on the facts and circumstances of the case, internal findings and legal opinion, the Bank does not expect PNB has any valid right at this point in time, for refund by the Bank of the aggregate amount of LOUs issued by PNB to the overseas branch against which buyer's credit was extended, aggregating to ₹4,316.00 crores has been disclosed as part of Contingent Liabilities in the Balance Sheet.